mxschmitt/awesome-playwright/README.md

 ## Showcases

+- [Demo.Playwright](https://github.com/MarcusFelling/Demo.Playwright) - Various testing scenarios with Playwright, using the official test-runner and scripts authored in TypeScript.
 - [playwright-jest-examples](https://github.com/playwright-community/playwright-jest-examples) - Examples of the Jest Playwright tools in combination to test popular sites.
-- [playwright-demos](https://github.com/nmanikiran/playwright-demos) - Playwright demos for scrapping and UI testing / automate testing workflows.
 - [VS Code](https://github.com/microsoft/vscode) - Playwright is used to run cross-browser tests on their web builds.
 - [TypeScript](https://github.com/microsoft/TypeScript) - Playwright is used test typescript.js across browsers.
 - [Elastic APM JS agent](https://github.com/elastic/apm-agent-rum-js) - Playwright is used to run benchmark tests across browsers.